 At step 1, the extended synopsis of the scientific proposal and the Principal Investigators' track records and CVs will be assessed (and not the full scientific proposal).
-Proposals will be retained for step 2 based on the outcome of the evaluation at step 1 and a budgetary cutoff level of up to seven times the panel's indicative budget.

 At step 2, the complete version of the retained proposals will be assessed (including the full scientific proposal).
-Proposals will be retained for step 3 based on the outcome of the evaluation at step 2 and a budgetary cut-off level of up to three times the panel's indicative budget.

-At step 3, the most competitive of the retained proposals will be identified and their Principal Investigators will be invited for an interview to present their project to a panel meeting in Brussels.
+At step 3, the most competitive of the retained proposals will be identified and their Principal Investigators may be invited for an interview to present their project to a panel meeting in Brussels.

-The structure and membership of the panels at each step is not predefined but will be decided dynamically in relation to the proposals received.
-Step 1 panels will be formed from approximately 85 panel members and chairs.
+The composition of the panels at each step is not predefined but will be decided dynamically in relation to the proposals received.
+Step 1 panels will be formed from approximately 80 panel members and chairs.
 Five step 2 panels will be formed after the step 1 filtering to ensure the best expertise for a group of proposals.
-The five step 2 panels will be composed using the step 1 panel members, grouping them into panels of around 17 experts each.
+The five step 2 panels will be composed using the step 1 panel members, grouping them into panels of around 15 experts each.
 In step 3, the interview panels may be reconfigured to ensure the best expertise for the proposals.